Woods & rural delights

 |Tea||The suggested tea place is the Sussex Oak pub (tel.01403-265028) in Warnham.
 It serves drinks, tea and coffee, and food between 12 noon and 2.30 pm and 6 pm to 9.30 pm.
 The village store in Warnham is open until 6pm daily and has two benches for sitting outside.
 Do remember that it is 1.3 km to the station from the village of Warnham, if you are trying to catch a train after tea, so allow at least 20 minutes for this last leg of the day.|

-Last walk check July 2017 - no major changes.
+Last walk check October 2018 - a few minor changes.
 [Pre 2011 Editions] Many small updates - use the online version

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.